What went wrong for Congress in Madhya Pradesh, Rajasthan, Chhattisgarh?

 In other words, when Lok Sabha Elections were announced then the Congress was ruling Punjab, Madhya Pradesh, Rajasthan, and Chhattisgarh, which have a total of 78 Lok Sabha seats.

-In a first, Congress President Rahul Gandhi had permitted chief ministers of these Congress ruled states to fight Lok Sabha Elections in their name with a rider that they win maximum Lok Sabha seats for the party.
+In a first, Congress president Rahul Gandhi had permitted chief ministers of these Congress ruled states to fight Lok Sabha Elections in their name with a rider that they win maximum Lok Sabha seats for the party.

 Madhya Pradesh Chief Minister Kamal Nath, Rajasthan Chief Minister Ashok Gehlot, Chhattisgarh Chief Minister Bhupesh Baghel and Punjab Chief Minister Captain Amarinder Singh had promised Rahul to win a certain number of seats for the party.
 Except Amarinder Singh, all other CMs seem to have failed.